gtxaspec/wz_flash-helper/docs/README_other_options.md

 With this option, you can specify the SD card kernel that will be used on the next boot.

-If you are using `wz_mini_hacks` with Stock firmware, you can rename wz_mini's kernel file to `sdcard_boot.wz_mini` and specify that filename with the option.
+If you are using `wz_mini_hacks` with stock firmware, you can rename wz_mini's kernel file to `sdcard_boot.wz_mini` and specify that filename with the option.

 After all operations are finished, that file will be copied and renamed to: